IrinaSing/Loruki-5/planning/retrospective.md

   - pushing changes directly to master/main branch
   - claiming more issues at once than you can finish -->
+We have better to plan, because our planning was not good.
+We started to late on Wednesday and not everybody was included.

 ## Continue Doing